The Week I Became a Professional Paperweight in Scottsdale

 Tiny Wins in the Land of Giving Up

-On my last day, something small shifted.
 I woke up actually wanting food with flavor for the first time all week.
-I ordered huevos rancheros and could actually taste the different parts—the spice, the egg, the way it all came together.
-It wasn't life-changing, but it was something.
+I ordered huevos rancheros and could actually taste the different parts: the spice, the egg, the way it all came together.
+A tiny signal that maybe I was still in there somewhere.

 What the Desert Actually Gave Me

-When I checked out, the front desk person asked how my stay was.
-For a second I thought about lying, saying it was "rejuvenating" or some other wellness buzzword.
+When I checked out, the front desk person asked cheerfully how my stay was.

-Instead I said, "It was exactly what I needed."
+Instead I said, "It was a start."

 Previous